YelyzavetaLysova/Nutritional-Misinformation-Study/README.md

-# 📊 Nutritional Recipe Generator & Evaluator
+# 📊 Recipe generator and evaluator

 This project consists of three Python scripts designed to:
 1. Automatically generate recipe data using OpenAI's GPT API.